letsencrypt/hashicorp-lessons/README.md

 🎉 All done for now, excellent work! 💪🏻

-# Workshop 4: Hello Proxy
+# Workshop 4: Hello Load Balancing
-This workshop requires that you have Traefik, an open source edge router that we're going to use as a proxy for our "hello-world" allocations, installed and in your path.
+In this workshop we're going to be using Traefik, an open-source edge-router written in Go with fantastic Consul integration.
+So please ensure that you've got version 2.5.x installed and in your path.